 The movie ends with the death of Whitney Houston, who we all know was “almost like a daughter” to Clive.
 We get to read a heartbreaking letter he wrote to Whitney, trying to persuade her to get help for her addictions.
 And we also get to see Clive first introducing Whitney on The Merv Griffin Show, when she was a mere child.
 The rise and fall of Whitney Houston to some extent serves as the arc of the story of the film, and it adds some needed gravitas.
 I thought they handled her story with appropriate sensitivity and yet didn’t get too bogged down in it.

-But, clichés aside, the true story of Clive Davis’ life is the story of five decades of American music – from the 60’s to hip-hop.
-The list is crazy-long – not just stunning for whose career was touched (and made, or re-made) by Clive Davis, but for who the filmmakers got to appear in this movie and/or what musical footage they were able to include.
+But, sentimentality aside, the true story of Clive Davis’ life is the story of five decades of American music – from the 60’s to hip-hop.
+The list is crazy-long – not just stunning for whose career was touched (and made, or re-made) by Clive Davis, but for who the filmmakers got to appear in this movie and what musical footage they were able to include.
 The list starts with Janis Joplin and includes Simon and Garfunkel, Steven Tyler of Aerosmith, Santana, Blood Sweat & Tears, The Kinks, Barry Manilow, Bruce Springsteen, Aretha Franklin, Dionne Warwick, Brooks & Dunn, Bob Dylan, Chicago, Carly Simon, Whitney Houston (of course), The Thompson Twins, Sean “Puffy” Combs, and even the Grateful Dead.
-Yup, Clive was determined to be the guy who would finally bring some commercial success to this cult-band, and he did.
+Yup, Clive was determined to be the guy who would finally bring some commercial success to this cult-band.
+And he did.
 And there is Bob Weir (!) talking about it.

 And then there is Barry Manilow.
 Who knew Barry Manilow was ever sexy or seemed hot?
 Well, apparently, he was, in the old days – after Clive found him and persuaded him to sing some songs he didn’t write himself so that he could make some hits.
 There is a clip of Barry Manilow singing “I Can’t Smile Without You,” and watching it, I myself could not stop smiling.